codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

 ## Lab Notes

 - Today is the final day of the City Explorer Lab.
-Students will be given starter code containing a basic server and weather module with bugs in it.
+Students will be given starter code located in the class repo.
+The starter code contains a basic server and weather module with bugs in it.
 This is designed to allow students practice debugging - a skill they will need as a developer and to complete their final exam.
-- Students will be incorporating this starter code with their server code and add an in-memory cache.
+- Once they have fixed all the bugs in the starter code, students will be incorporating this starter code with their existing code and using it as a template to create an in-memory cache.

 ## What changed from the previous class?